 - "Comics and Medicine: That's Health Literacy, Too (HLOL #110)."
 Health Literacy Out Loud podcast interview with MK Czerwiec, who describes herself as "a nurse who draws comics."

-This month’s How-To Tip is adapted from “Visuals,” a chapter in Helen Osborne’s award winning book, Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition.
-Published in 2011 by Jones & Bartlett Learning, this book is available in print and as an e-book from the publisher’s website and most online bookstores.
+- Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition.
+An award-winning book by Helen Osborne, published by Jones & Bartlett Learning (2011).
+Includes a chapter on Visuals.
+Available from the publisher and most online bookstores.